 When does it begin to apply?

-The new Security Protection Law applies from April 1, 2019.
+The new Protective Security Act applies from April 1, 2019.

-Supplements to the Security Protection Act (August 2020)
+Supplements to the Protective Security Act (August 2020)

-To strengthen the protection of Sweden's security, the Government proposes supplements to the Security Protection Act (2018: 585).
-They have therefore decided on a law council referral with proposals for amendments to the Security Protection Act that apply to transfers of security-sensitive activities.
+To strengthen the protection of Sweden's security, the Government proposes supplements to the Protective Security Act (2018: 585).
+They have therefore decided on a law council referral with proposals for amendments to the Protective Security Act that apply to transfers of security-sensitive activities.
 The proposal aim to prevent potential sales that could harm the security of Sweden.

 The proposal includes the following: